Jack Nevin at the Hobart Gaol 1860s

 Source: University of Tasmania ePrints

 Lilac fixer was used extensively to cater to contemporary taste in the printing of photographs during the 1860s.
-These two versions of stereographs taken at the Hobart Gaol, also known as the Prisoners' Barracks, Campbell St., each shows the print (a) scanned for digital dsiplay by the State Library of Tasmania, and (b) auto colour-corrected to reveal the colour of the mount.
+These two versions of each of the three early stereographs taken at the Hobart Gaol, also known as the Prisoners' Barracks, Campbell St., show the print (a) scanned for digital display by the State Library of Tasmania, and (b) auto colour-corrected to reveal the colour of the mount.

 Title: View of the prisoners' barracks, Campbell Street